pkardas/notes/books/clean-agile.md

 Manifesto:

-As aspiring Software Craftsmen, we are raising the baf or professional software development by practicing it and helping others learn the craft.
+As aspiring Software Craftsmen, we are raising the bar or professional software development by practicing it and helping others learn the craft.
 Through this work we have come to value:

 - Not only working software, but also well-crafted software.